 The above reference picture list construction process for B slices has the following shortcomings:

 Typically, to achieve the optimal compression efficiency for the partitions using the BiPred mode, the final RefPicList0 or RefPicList1 should contain certain reference pictures in certain order.
-Thus, some reference pictures that should have been used by some partitions with uni-prediction mode for optimal compression efficiency may not be present in either the final RefPicList0 or RefPicList1, and thus the overall optimal compression efficiency cannot be achieved.
+Thus, it is possible that in uni-prediction mode, some of its optimal reference pictures are not present in either RefPicList0 or RefPicList1.
+This can cause coding efficiency loss in uni-prediction mode.

-One possible solution to the above problem is to decide the final RefPicList0 or RefPicList1 with the creation of the combined list LC in mind.
-However, taking into consideration of the creation of LC in addition to deciding 1) which partitions to be coded using the BiPred mode, 2) which reference pictures and 3) in which order to be used for the BiPred partitions makes the optimization problem much more complex.
-Such complexity increases directly results in increased encoding and encoder complexities.
+One possible solution to the above problem is to determine the final RefPicList0, the final RefPicList1 and the combined list LC altogether.
+However, such a process needs to take into account (1) which partitions are coded in BiPred mode and which partitions are coded in uni-predicted mode; (2) which reference pictures are used by each mode and (3) the optimal order of the reference pictures used by each mode.
+These factors nonetheless cause undesirable increase in encoding complexity.
 An alternative is to use a less complex encoder implementation and/or encoding process, but at the cost of sub-optimal compression efficiency.

-On the decoder side, in addition to existing reference picture list modification process that is identical for creation of list 0 and creation of list 1, two different new optional processes for creation of the combined list LC need to be implemented.
+At the decoder side, in addition to existing reference picture list modification process that is identical for the creation of list 0 and creation of list 1, two different new optional processes for creating the combined list LC need to be implemented.

 Proposal

-To solve the above problems, this document proposes a different simpler design for creation of the combined reference picture list, LC, for uni-predicted partitions.
-In the proposed design, LC is not created from the final RefPicList0 and RefPicList1, but rather from the all short-term and long-term reference pictures, by reusing the existing steps of the reference picture list construction process, namely initialization, truncation, and modification as they exist.
+To solve the above problems, this document proposes a simpler design for the creation of the combined reference picture list, LC, for uni-predicted partitions.
+In the proposed design, LC is not created from the final RefPicList0 and RefPicList1, but rather from all the short-term and long-term reference pictures, by reusing the existing steps of the reference picture list construction process, namely initialization, truncation, and modification as they are.
 Furthermore, the first step, initialization, is skipped, by reusing the initial RefPicList0 or RefPicList1 before the truncation and modification steps.
 The syntax change, semantics and the process for LC generation are described in the following subsections.

 Syntax change